1) To create a new release, sign into your account here.

 19) If your album contains cover songs, you'll be directed to pay for each mechanical license.
 Soundrop currently only accepts payments via credit cards.
 Click "Purchase license(s)" and your album will be submitted!

 20) After your album has been submitted.
 It will be displayed in "Processing" with each store listed underneath.
-Our inspectors will take a look at your album to make sure that it meets our partners guidelines and standards.
+Our inspectors will take a look at your album to make sure that it meets the music stores' guidelines and standards.
 Once they approve it, it will move to "Licensing" for cover songs and then "In delivery".

 Licensing can take up to 2 weeks to complete, and delivery may take 2-5 days to all partners.